EvictionLab/eviction-lab-website/content/eviction-tracking/bridgeport-ct.md

 {{% report_chart id="avg" data="/uploads/fairfield_barchart.csv" %}}

 # Changes in eviction filings

-Eviction filings in Bridgeport were slightly below average in January, February, and March of this year.<sup>1</sup> Filings dropped precipitously in April and have remained low since then.
+Eviction filings in Bridgeport were slightly below average in January, February, and March of 2020.<sup>1</sup> Filings dropped precipitously in April and have remained well below historical averages since then, but have been increasing slowly since August.

 1. Eviction filing data were collected by the [Connecticut Fair Housing Center](https://www.ctfairhousing.org/).
 Historical averages cover the years 2017-2019.

 {{%/ report_chart %}}